Skip to main content

 The process is similar to obtaining an honors mentor or an advisor for our already established graduate programs.
 For instance, many students ask faculty who were their course instructors in a subject the candidate would like to study further.

 Expanding on an honors thesis could result in an M.S. thesis.
 For non-honors students an expository paper is the most likely capstone.
-Passing the qualifying exams is the least likely due to the tight timeline of AMP.

 There is no sample program for the senior year, but there are some recommended courses.
 A student's program is designed by the student and their advisor, with final approval by the Head Advisor and the Graduate Chair, who also serves as AMP Coordinator.
 Sample graduate programs for Master's degree are listed in Graduate Handbook.